The engineering behind the Subaru WRX STI Type RA NBR Goodwood hill climber

 Car Tech

 If done right, the Goodwood Festival of Speed can be an excuse to get champagne drunk on a British aristocrat's estate and watch very fast cars drive up a hill.
-We were there, accomplishing those goals and it having a grand time of it.
+We were there, accomplishing those goals and having a grand time of it.
 Subaru was also there, and the only bubbly it wanted to indulge in was the magnum of Veuve Clicquot that came as a reward for winning the Festival's timed shootout.

 The company's entry in the Festival of Speed's most competitive element?
 A WRX STI that set and then broke its own record around the Isle of Mann TT's deadly Snaefell Mountain Course.
 Following its last record-breaking run in 2016, Subaru shipped this STI back to the rally masters at Prodrive, who massaged it into an even meaner, faster car.
 Rechristened the WRX STI Type RA NBR, this monstrous sedan has never been able to show its true potential.

 Its first outing was at the Nürburgring.
 Days of torrential rains literally washed out any chance of a hard, potentially record-setting run around Germany's most iconic stretch of track.
 Goodwood, then, was rally ace Mark Higgins' first chance to exercise the upgraded STI.
 And it was our first chance to get some background on the angriest STI on the planet, with the help of Richard Thompson, one of Prodrive's engineering wizards and a driving force on the Type RA NBR project.
+Incidentally, we'll be getting a much tamer version for the road.

 Thompson gave us a thorough walkthrough of the Type RA as the car sat in its covered tent at the Goodwood paddock, touching on several of the most important elements in the heavily modified car.
 This car started life as a regular, U.S.-market factory STI.
 We're told it was originally gray, before being stripped and dipped by Prodrive in a bid to save weight.